adopted-ember-addons/ember-data-factory-guy/README.md

 - Can setup belongsTo or hasMany associations manually
   - With `FactoryGuy.build`/`FactoryGuy.buildList` and `FactoryGuy.make`/`FactoryGuy.makeList`
     - Can compose relationships to any level
+  - When setting up manually do not mix `build` and `make` - you either `build` JSON in every levels of associations or `make` objects. `build` is taking serializer into account for every model which means that output from `build` might be different than expected input defined in factory in `make`.

 ##### Setup belongsTo associations in Factory Definitions